yokxi/multiplayer-card-game/README.md

 4.  **Play!**
     Open your browser and go to `http://localhost:3000`.
 Open multiple tabs or incognito windows to simulate multiple players.

 ---

-## 🌎 How to Play with Friends (Online)

-`localhost:3000` only works on your own computer.
-To play with friends in different locations, you must deploy the server online.

-### Option 1: Quick Test (ngrok)

-You can use a service like [ngrok](https://ngrok.com/) to temporarily expose your `localhost` to the internet.

-1. Start your server (`node server.js`).
-2. In a *second* terminal, run `ngrok http 3000`.
-3. Send the `httpss://...ngrok-free.app` URL to your friends.
-    *(Note: This only works while your computer is on and ngrok is running).*

-### Option 2: Full Deployment (Free Hosting)

-For a permanent, 24/7 link, you can deploy this project to a free hosting service like [Render.com](https://render.com/).

-1. Push your project to this GitHub repository.
-2. Create a new "Web Service" on Render.
-3. Connect your GitHub account and select this repository.
-4. Render will automatically detect the `package.json` and use `npm install` and `node server.js` to start it.
-5. Render will give you a public URL (e.g., `cocorido.onrender.com`) that you can share with anyone!

----